People with Disabilities

 People living with disabilities are often marginalized.
 The links between poverty, risk of homelessness and living with disabilities has been well documented.
 According to one IRIS report, people living with disabilities are twice as likely to live below the poverty line (additionally, living in poverty is likely to increase instances of disability).
 While there are no concrete numbers on how many people experiencing homelessness in Canada live with disabilities, we know that there are many.
 The Center for Justice and Social Compassion estimates that 45% of all people experiencing homelessness are disabled or diagnosed with a mental illness.
 Given that the Canadian Survey on Disability showed that 13.2% of Canadians self-identified as disabled in 2012, this shows just how over-represented people living with disabilities are in the homeless population.
 Street Health Toronto found that 55% of people experiencing homelessness had a serious health condition, and of those, 63% had more than one.
 In a different study the organization conducted, 16% of their sample of people experiencing homelessness had been diagnosed with learning disabilities, compared to 2% of the city’s general population.
 In a report by the Daily Bread, it was reported that 49% of people frequenting Toronto food banks have disabilities.

-While poverty plays a large part of why people living with disabilities are more likely to be homeless, there are a few more interrelated causes: employment issues, difficulty securing benefits, and a lack of supportive housing.
+While poverty plays a large part of why people living with disabilities are more likely to experience homelessness, there are a few more interrelated causes: employment issues, difficulty securing benefits, and a lack of supportive housing.

 Long-term employment issues